-You’re off to Belize?
-Of course you are!
-Who wouldn’t want to experience a country with a Jaguar Preserve, Mayan ruins, fishing, snorkeling, or diving in crystal clear waters with one of the most amazing coral reefs in the world?
+You want to go to solo trip to Belize?
+Of course you do.
+Who wouldn’t want to experience a country with a Jaguar Preserve, Mayan ruins, fishing, snorkeling, or diving in crystal clear waters with one of the most amazing coral reef systems in the world?

 1 – Arriving in Belize City